-Foreign IP strategy for manufacturing executives
+Foreign IP strategy for electronics manufacturing

 Globalization has created significant opportunities for manufacturing companies in the outsource contract manufacturing sector — across various end-market segments and industries.
 However, along with these opportunities has surfaced an unwanted risk against one of a company’s most valuable assets – its intellectual property (IP), including patents and trade secrets.